sajanlawrence/sajanlawrence/README.md

 ## 📱 Projects

 - **Crypto Insight** - Crypto Insight is a modern, feature-rich iOS app that gives users a comprehensive and visually appealing way to explore the world of cryptocurrencies.
 It leverages real-time data from APIs to provide deep insights into coins, market trends, and technical details — all wrapped in a sleek interface that supports both dark and light modes.
   _Swift + SwiftUI + MVVM_

 - **MapScene** – MapScene is a beautifully designed SwiftUI app that allows users to explore various destinations on an interactive map.
 Tap any location and view rich details including images, descriptions, and more.
-  _Swift + SwiftUI + MVVM_
+  _Swift + SwiftUI + REST APIs + MVVM_

 - **Taskaroo** – Minimal To-Do App with SwiftUI, Animations, and Local Storage
   _Swift + SwiftUI + MVVM + UserDefaults_